probe-rs/webpage/README.md

 ## Development

 The entire webpage is built with [zola](https://www.getzola.org/) which is based on statically compiled Markdown and [tera](https://github.com/Keats/tera) templates.
 You can run the file watcher & compiler with `zola serve` during development.
-The webpage will automatically be reloaded everytime you change any involved file.
+The webpage will automatically be reloaded every time you change any involved file.

 Currently, zola version 0.14 or higher is used.